About

 An appointed moment in time.

-Kairos is a Greek word that points to a strategic, appointed, God-ordained moment.
+KAIROS is a Greek word that points to a strategic, appointed, God-ordained moment.
 The name reflects our conviction that God works intentionally in history, the gospel changes lives in real time, and every moment is an opportunity to encounter Jesus, follow Him, and display His grace.

 Mission